This article originally appeared on Livestrong.com.

 “True” teas — green, black, oolong and white — are all made from the same plant, a warm-weather evergreen named Camellia sinensis.
 Herbal teas are also available in abundance and can be made from any leaf, root, fruit or flower that comes from a plant.
 The varieties and options for teas seem endless, and they are bursting with health benefits.

-1. Anxiety — Chamomile, Green, Black
+1. Tea for Anxiety — Chamomile, Green, Black

 If you’re feeling anxious, worried or stressed, a mug of chamomile tea might help take the edge off.
 The daisy-like flowering plant has been used for centuries to ease a variety of ailments.
 One study at the University of Pennsylvania found that those with a generalized anxiety disorder (GAD) who took a chamomile supplement for eight weeks had a significant decrease in anxiety symptoms compared with those taking a placebo.
 It’s also free of caffeine, which is important because caffeine can increase anxiety in some people.